 The “Plastic Vortex,” or what is sometimes referred to as the “garbage patch,” is within an area that is technically referred to as the the North Pacific Subtropical Convergence Zone.
 This area does not have rigid physical boundaries, and varies seasonally in both size and position.
 Floating patches have been reported by sailors and fishermen, but relative to the large area of the North Pacific Ocean, large masses are not observed frequently.
-No one really knows how big this area is, and this is one reason for further testing and analysis by Project Kaisei’s science team.
+No one really knows how big this area is.
+Ocean Voyages Institute’s science team has been involved in research, testing and analysis since 2009 to better understand this area.

 Why is the Plastic Vortex a problem?